View free policies procedures examples from all manuals. No obligation, no credit card!

 Which Accounting Policies and Procedures to Develop for SOX Compliance?

-As discussed last week, developing accounting procedures to document processes as part of an internal control system that meets the Sarbanes-Oxley Section 404 requirement should be done in iterations according to the risks that your accounting operations face.
+Developing accounting procedures to document processes as part of an internal control system that meets the Sarbanes-Oxley Section 404 requirement should be done in iterations according to the risks that your accounting operations face.
 For the purpose of SOX compliance, the mission is financial statements without material errors.
 What are the most important accounting processes that need to execute properly to complete the mission, and what business processes contain the most financial risks to the mission?

 For each iteration, focus only on the number of accounting processes (selected by priority of importance and risk) that your organization has the resources to develop, deploy and maintain properly.
 Don’t try to develop/integrate accounting procedures for 15 processes if your organization can only handle five at a time.
 Over reaching is a sure path to failure.
 Generally, a system with five functioning, well-controlled processes provides more accounting internal control than a system with 15 poorly controlled accounting processes.
 Once the organization has defined and created accounting documentation for five processes, then identify the next five accounting process.